httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 If a TTRP encounters a response with a `client-cert` field name in the `Vary` header field, it SHOULD prevent the user agent from caching the response by transforming the value of the `Vary` response header field to `*`.

+Forward proxies and other intermediaries MUST NOT add the `Client-Cert` or `Client-Cert-Chain` header fields to requests, or modify an existing `Client-Cert` or `Client-Cert-Chain` header field.
+Similarly, clients MUST NOT employ the `Client-Cert` or `Client-Cert-Chain` header field in requests.

 # Deployment Considerations {#deployment}